NuttaneeKnight/ServiceNow/servicePortal.md

 - The logs are great for the reporting stand points.
 - When the user are looking for the knwledge page that has not been created yet.

+# Properties
+- Service Portal Properties
+- There aren't many properties because it is modular by nature.
+- It's better to define properties in the widget instance